kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   on) and `spec.restoreFrom` is rejected at Pod admission.
 - `spec.restoreFrom` happy path: the kubelet sees the field during `SyncPod`, calls `restorePodSandbox()`, and the Pod transitions to `Running`.
+- Admission rejects a restore Pod whose `PodCheckpoint` is missing or not `Ready`, and does not reveal whether the checkpoint exists to a user without the `restore` permission.
 - Admission equality and affinity injection: the `PodRestoreAuthorization` plugin rejects a restore Pod whose spec does not match a `Ready` checkpoint's `status.checkpointedPodTemplate` (exempting `spec.restoreFrom` and the injected node affinity), admits one that matches, and injects the